MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/re2-library.md

 Regular expressions are a notation used to describe sets of character strings.
 When a particular string is in the set described by a regular expression, we say that the regular expression matches the string.

-There are several KQL functions that perform string matching, selection, and extraction by using regular expressions.
+## Syntax overview

 To use regular expressions in KQL, you must encode them as [string literals](scalar-data-types/string.md) and follow the string quoting rules.
-For example, to use the RE2 regular expression `\A` in KQL, specify it with an extra backslash (`\`) character as the string literal `"\\A"`.
+For example, the RE2 regular expression `\A` can be represented in KQL as `"\\A"`.
+The additional backslash indicates that the other backslash is part of the regular expression `\A`.

-## Syntax overview

-The following table gives an overview of KQL regular expression syntax.
+The following table gives an overview of regular expression syntax.

 | Syntax element | Description |
 |--|--|